ckampfe/rex/README.md

 ## design

-Instread, we use GenServers, partitioning state across them to allow concurrent operations.

 Strings (`GET`, `SET`) are partitioned across N servers where N = `System.schedulers_online()`.

 Each hash and list gets its own server, so operations on hash/list `a` and hash/list `b` happen concurrently.